w3c/wai-intro-wcag/content/index.md

 * WCAG 2.1 adds 1 guideline and 17 success criteria.
 They are introduced in [What's New in WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/).
 * WCAG 2.2 adds 9 success criteria.
 They are introduced in [What's New in WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/).

 A few things have changed, and we intend the updates in the related documents to support backwards compatibility in practice.
 The main change is that in WCAG 2.2, one success criteria (4.1.1 Parsing) is obsolete.
 Notes added to WCAG 2.1 and WCAG 2.0 errata address this, as explained in [WCAG 2 FAQ, 4.1.1 Parsing](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).
+WCAG 2.2 also includes Notes about different languages; more information is in [WCAG 2 FAQ, internationalization](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#118n22).

 WCAG 2.0, WCAG 2.1, and WCAG 2.2 are all existing standards.
 WCAG 2.2 does not deprecate or supersede WCAG 2.1, and WCAG 2.1 does not deprecate or supersede WCAG 2.0.
 W3C encourages you to use the most recent version of WCAG.